saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 But the dynamic changes when we put robots that need to transact and coordinate autonomously into the world.
 Here, the payment method isn't decided by end-users; it’s decided by developers.

 Developers building and programming robots for multirobot coordination systems will optimize for different things than end-users, such as uptime and immutability.
-A network of robots that can’t transact and complete tasks due to a payment processor outage isn’t just inconvenient; it’s a disaster.
+A network of robots that can’t transact and complete tasks due to a payment processor outage is, for now, an inconvenience but at scale will be an operational disaster.
 And developers don’t want to have to retool their robots every time a payment processor changes their API or a new anti-fraud practice rolls out.
 They will want something that is immutable.

-Robots won’t solely operate in the US; they’ll be global.
-Developers will need a system with seamless cross-border capabilities, something crypto uniquely provides.
+Further, robots will not solely be confined to US borders.
+As a global technology, developers will need a system with seamless cross-border capabilities, something crypto uniquely provides.
 Robots can’t operate efficiently if they’re slowed down by currency conversions or caught up in the local regulations of the world’s 400+ jurisdictions.
 A permissionless system that’s global, consistent, and always on will win.
-It’s not about ideology.
-It’s about what works best.
+Ultimately what works best will win out over ideology.

 ### Physical World Actions